What Is Downforce In F1?

 Which parts of an F1 car generate downforce?

-The majority of the downforce generated by the car comes from the floor, but there are also big contributions from the front and rear wings.
+The majority of the downforce generated by the car comes from the floor, but there are also big contributions from the front wing and rear wing.
 Both of these elements of the car are also easier to adjust in terms of downforce level, because you can change the front wing angle or the depth and angle of the rear wing flap, to provide different downforce levels.

 However, while those are the obvious aerodynamic elements, the entire car is generating downforce.
 Every surface and piece that the air touches are generating some form of downforce.
 The trick for the aerodynamicists is to get them all working in harmony to deliver maximum car performance.